-Please use this identifier to cite or link to this item
+Please use this identifier to cite or link to this item:

-|title:||Antibacterial activity of nanocomposites of silver and bacterial or vegetable cellulosic fibers|
+|Title:||Antibacterial activity of nanocomposites of silver and bacterial or vegetable cellulosic fibers|

-|authors:||Pinto, Ricardo J. B.|
+|Author:||Pinto, Ricardo J. B.|

 Marques, Paula A. A. P.